sshmo/Python-API-Cryptocurrency/README.md

 - **Prettytables** In order to display data into a table.
 - **Colorama** In order to add colors to a table.
 - **Requests** In order to request files, in this case JSON files.
+- **json** In order to convert json files to readable python objects.
 - **Datetime** In order to get the date and display it.
+- **python-dateutil** In order to convert iso-date to datetime format.

 With these libraries and the CoinMarketCap API the projects that the course proposed to build are: